tbressler/waterrower-core/README.md

 The following devices were tested:

-- WaterRower S4: Firmware 2.xx
+- WaterRower S4 Performance Monitor (Firmware 2.1)

 If you have successfully tested more devices please feel free to add them to issue [#8](https://github.com/tbressler/waterrower-core/issues/8).